SaiNikhil26/Worko-API/README.md

 - Node.js
 - npm
 - MongoDB
-- Postman or any other API testing tool
+- Postman or any other API testing software

 ### Installation